-If you would like to transfer your funds to a Trust account or as an organization that has not been issued a registration number or tax ID, please review this article for help setting up transfers, then review the information below to understand what will be required.
-If you are being asked to upload documents and having trouble with that process, please use this secure form to send your documents to us.
+If you'd like to transfer your funds to a Trust account or to an organization that hasn't been issued a registration number or tax ID, please review this article for help setting up transfers, then review the information below to understand what will be required.
+If you're being asked to upload documents and having trouble with the process, please use this secure form to send your documents to us.

-Note: Accounts in Canada will not be able to transfer to an unincorporated organization and should instead transfer the funds to a personal bank account.
+Note: Accounts in Canada won't be able to transfer to an unincorporated organization and should instead transfer the funds to a personal bank account.

 Unincorporated organization or club

-- If your organization is not connected to a registration number, you can enter 0’s (zeroes) when prompted for your tax ID/registration number.
+- If your organization isn't connected to a registration number, you can enter 0’s (zeroes) when prompted for your tax ID/registration number.

-- You must submit a registration document (or a club charter confirming the establishment) for the organization, signed and dated within the year by an entered business owner.
+- You must submit a registration document (or a club charter confirming the establishment) for the organization, signed and dated within the past year by an entered decision-maker.